department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/Foundations/Accessibility.md

 sidebar_position: 2
 ---

-It is important that the VA mobile app is usable and accessible to all Veterans.
-Disabilities can be temporary or permanent and can affect how Veterans move, see, hear, communicate, learn, understand, and process information.
-As a result, our app is designed with accessibility in mind from the start and is a factor in every step of our process from discovery to QA.
+We strive to create a product that is usable for all Veterans, no matter their abilities.

+We take a proactive, accessibility-first approach to everything we build.
+Accessibility is never an afterthought.
+It’s considered in every step of our process, from initial discovery to QA.

+We also believe in accessibility beyond compliance.
+We don’t just meet the bare minimum of accessibility recommendations.
+We go above and beyond these recommendations to ensure we’re creating a product that is truly accessible to all of our users.

 ## Accessibility principles